Introduction to cryptology

 For easy prototyping of crypto implementations I like the computer algebra system Sage.
 It is based on python and you can use it online or install it on your computer (in a virtual box in case you're running windows).

 I recorded a video to demonstrate how to use Sage https://www.sagemath.org/, covering basics of finite fields and elliptic curves.
-The latter do not for this course so watch start till minute 10:50 and then again for about 2 minutes after 19:30.
+The latter do not for this course, so watch start till minute 10:50 and then again for about 2 minutes after 19:30.

 I also wrote a short ``cheat sheet'' with commands for Sage, see here

-We are OK with having only the attachment being encrypted and signed, but prefer proper encryption of the whole email.
 Thunderbird has good integration and I hear that also outlook can work well with the plugins.

 Examination